Mikejo5000/vsts-docs-pr/release-notes/2017/sep-15-team-services.md

 ### Chart widget for test plans and test suites

-Until now, you could create charts for test plans and suites in Test hub and pin them to dashboard.
+Previously, you could create charts for test plans and suites in **Test** hub and pin them to dashboard.
 We have now added a widget that enables creating charts for test plans and suites from the widget catalog on the dashboard.
 You can create charts for test authoring status or test execution status.
 Moreover, adding charts from the widget allows you to create larger charts when you have more data to be shown on a chart.

 <img src="_img/09_15_11.png"; alt="Chart widget" style="border:1px solid Silver; display: block; margin: auto;" />

-### Better console logs: preview improvements and support for different log types generated by Visual Studio Test task
+### Preview improvements and support for different log types generated by Visual Studio Test task

 We enhanced the VSTest task to publish logs generated by different kind of logging statements corresponding to standard output and standard error for failed tests.
 We have also improved the preview experience to support viewing text and log file formats, with capability to search in the log files.